-It takes the high-pitched energy of hundreds of little boys, buckets of Lego bricks, dozens of how-did-they-make-that-?
-Lego sculptures, and a primary-colored fantasy environment to create the ambiance at the Legoland Hotel in Carlsbad, California.
+It takes the high-pitched energy of hundreds of little boys and dozens of brick by brick how-did-they-make-that?
+Lego sculptures to create the wild ambiance at the Legoland Hotel in Carlsbad, California.
 Full of wonder and delight, shrieking preschoolers and exhausted but proud parents, it is a must-do destination for families of Lego fans.

-The California Legoland Hotel, opened in April 2013, follows other successful hotels at the original Legoland in Billund, Denmark, and Legoland Windsor in the UK.
-Similar to other family suites hotels that have opened in or near other themeparks, the Legoland Hotel has 250 rooms — some adjoining — that range in size from “standard” ones sleeping five to themed suites and one- and two-bedroom suites that can sleep up to eight.
+The California Legoland Hotel has 250 rooms — some adjoining — that range in size from “standard” ones sleeping five to themed suites and one- and two-bedroom suites that can sleep up to eight.
 What’s different here is the promise that guests can interact with their environment brick by colorful brick.

 Standard Rooms are Lego Themed to the Rafters